 The main drawback is that you have to brew the tea hot first and then pour it over ice afterwards.
 If this proves to be an annoyance, there are many cheaper alternatives that can steep while the carafe or pitcher is filled with ice.
 That being said, Breville’s the Tea Maker offers a blend of craftsmanship and control that few machines, if any, rival.

-Best With Interchangeable Cores: Primula Flavor It Pitcher 3-in-1 Beverage System
+Best with Interchangeable Cores: Primula Flavor It Beverage System Pitcher

 With three different cores, you’ll always have a use for this attractive drink pitcher.
 The Primula Flavor It Infuse Pitcher is fantastic and its uses go far beyond iced tea.